31 Mar, 2019

 1. Make sure your APIs are superstars

 Most banks regardless of size will already use some form of APIs.
-This could simply be for exposing data internally, for example between different departments in the bank, or externally to facilitate mobile or digital banking.
+This could simply be for exposing data internally or externally to facilitate mobile or digital banking.

 Open banking APIs have to be treated a little differently.
-For starters, they need to adhere to the Open API standard that is mandated by Data 61.
-Data 61 is the standards body that sets the technical specifications that any open banking implementation needs to follow.
-They issued a draft of the API standard last December and V 1.0 is expected in April this year.
+They need to adhere to the Open API standard mandated by Data61.
+They issued a draft of the API standard and version 1.0 was expected in April 2019.

 Another key component of open banking APIs is the ability to enable seamless onboarding and access to data recipients.
-Features such as data recipient accreditation validation, a sandbox environment for data recipients to test out APIs, and API analytics should be provided.
-A solid API ecosystem guarantees that more data recipients will consume your APIs over those of your competition.
+Features such as accreditation validation, sandbox environments, and API analytics are essential.

 2. Think security every step of the way